Arthur Blank: Sports ownership

 In February 2002, Blank purchased the Atlanta Falcons franchise in the National Football League from owner Taylor Smith, the son of team founder Rankin M. Smith Sr. In September 2004, he bought the Arena Football League franchise, the Georgia Force; he moved the team to the city of Atlanta after it had spent several years in suburban Gwinnett County.
 In 2023, Blank purchased Atlanta Drive GC of TGL.

 Blank has expressed serious interest in purchasing other sports franchises.
 In early 2006, he temporarily withdrew from contention as a potential buyer of the Atlanta Braves of Major League Baseball.
 Some months later, Blank re-entered serious talks with Time Warner and a report indicated that a sale was imminent.
 However, in February 2007, the Braves completed the sale of the team to Liberty Media.
 Blank has also founded an expansion Major League Soccer franchise named Atlanta United FC that began play in 2017.
 The club shares Mercedes-Benz Stadium with the Falcons.
 Blank also helped the United States Soccer Federation set up their new headquarters in Atlanta, and the new training center was named in his honor.
 Blank also received an expansion team for the National Women's Soccer League that will begin play in 2028.

 Philanthropy

 Blank is chairman of The Arthur Blank Family Foundation, and serves on the Board of Trustees of Emory University.

 In March 2020, Blank's foundation announced it would donate nearly $5.4 million to aid the coronavirus pandemic response in Georgia and Montana.

 In October 2020, the Arthur M. Blank Foundation awarded a $20 million legacy grant to establish the Arthur M. Blank Center for Stuttering Education and Research at the University of Texas at Austin.

 In October 2020, it was announced that the new Children's Healthcare of Atlanta hospital would be named after Arthur Blank after his foundation donated $200 million to the project.
 The Arthur M. Blank Hospital opened on September 29, 2024.

+In February 2026, the foundation announced a $75 million commitment to Blue Meridian Partners, a philanthropic group that invests in anti-poverty initiatives.

-He is a signatory of The Giving Pledge committing himself to give away at least 50% of his wealth to charitable causes.
+He is a signatory of The Giving Pledge, committing himself to give away at least 50% of his wealth to charitable causes.